 Air pollution is a major health threat to children, particularly in low income countries.
-Worldwide an estimated 40,000 children die before their fifth birthday because of exposure to PM{2.5} pollution.
-We found that air pollution from fossil fuel-related PM{2.5} is attributed to an estimated 2 million preterm births each year.
+Worldwide an estimated 40,000 children die before their fifth birthday because of exposure to PM2.5 pollution from fossil fuels.
+In the MENA region, the estimated number is 865 children.
+We found that air pollution from fossil fuel-related PM2.5 is attributed to an estimated 2 million preterm births each year.

 Yet while toxic air pollution is a global threat, the solutions are increasingly available and affordable.
 Moreover, many solutions to fossil fuel air pollution are also the solutions to climate change.
-Clean transport and renewable energy not only bring significant reductions in toxic pollutants such as $PM{2.5}$, NO_x and ozone, but also help to keep climate change-causing greenhouse gases out of the atmosphere.
+Clean transport and renewable energy not only bring significant reductions in toxic pollutants such as PM2.5, NOx and ozone, but also help to keep climate change-causing greenhouse gases out of the atmosphere.

-A phaseout of existing coal, oil and gas infrastructure brings major health benefits due to the associated reduction in air pollution.
-Research shows that the closure of coal-fired power plants can yield health benefits that exceed the value of electricity generated.1 According to a study published in the Proceedings of the National Academy of Sciences, an expanded fossil fuel phaseout and investment in clean energy sources could reduce premature deaths related to air pollution worldwide by up to nearly two thirds2.
+A phaseout of existing coal, oil and gas infrastructure is not only essential to avoid the worst impacts of global climate change, but it brings major health benefits due to the associated reduction in air pollution.
+Research shows that the closure of coal-fired power plants can yield health benefits that exceed the value of electricity generated1.
+According to a study published in the Proceedings of the National Academy of Sciences, an expanded fossil fuel phaseout and investment in clean energy sources could reduce premature deaths related to air pollution worldwide by up to nearly two thirds2.